 Your grandchildren born to your insured dependent children may be covered until the end of the month in which your insured dependent (your grandchild's parent) turns age 18.
 Your child's eligibility as a dependent is unaffected by the birth of the grandchild.

-Your employer may determine whether married employees or domestic partners may each elect single or family coverage or if they are eligible only for family coverage through one of the spouses or domestic partners.
+Your employer may determine whether married employees may each elect individual or family coverage or if they are eligible only for family coverage through one of the spouses.

-Note: If you are an annuitant and cancel your health insurance coverage, you will not be able to re-enroll in this program.
+Note: If you are a retiree and cancel your health insurance coverage, you will not be able to re-enroll in this program.

 Some things to note:

 For subscribers whose premiums are being deducted on a post-tax basis, coverage can be changed at anytime.

 Coverage will be effective on the beginning of the month following receipt of an electronic or paper application, or a later date specified on the application.
 (Note: WPE retirees who terminate their coverage may not re-enroll).